CrawDance/iran-events/README.md

 ## Iran Events And Holidays

-A Simple package to check if the inserted date is holiday or not.
+A simple package to check Iran holidays and events using Jalali Calendar.

 ##  Installation